 The quick answer: “Both.”
 And, as a state, we shouldn’t have to choose.
 Colorado’s public schools have been chronically under-funded for years—with detrimental consequences like high teacher-student and counselor-student ratios, outdated technology and textbooks, limited vocational education options and high dropout rates.

 Nonetheless, K-12 funding has (at least until recently) been protected from wholesale cuts by Amendment 23’s mandatory minimum annual per pupil increases.
 Higher education, on the other hand, was not protected during the early years of this decade, when the post 9/11 recession forced deep cuts in funding for community colleges and state universities.
 These cuts left Colorado an estimated $832 million behind peer states in higher education funding.
 Some have blamed Amendment 23 for those cuts.
-[Falling mill levy rates are a more direct cause, as is discussed in a related FAQ].
+Falling mill levy rates are a more direct cause.
 It is, to say the least, a short-sighted and ill-conceived policy to force a state to choose between funding K-12 or institutions of higher learning.